sjanahan/recipes/menu-learning.md

 ## Pizzas
 1. Bar
     * Thin and crispy in Lloyd's 14" pan
-1. Chicago Thin
-    * in Lloyd's 14" pan
 1. Stuffed Crust (by Pizza Hut)
     * in Lloyd's 14" pan
 1. Pan (by Pizza Hut)
     * in Lloyd's 14" pan
 1. NYC Style (by Joe Rosenthaal) // TODO
+1. Chicago Thin // TODO
 1. Greek (New England)
 1. Detroit // TODO
 1. Silician // TODO